 It is impossible to conclude that a youth cannot work if they do not have a work history.

-Youth are going to be denied because they are using alcohol and/or drugs.
+Youth are going to be denied if they are using alcohol and/or drugs.

 Limited medical documentation makes it nearly impossible to show an applicant’s functional limitations.